simonw/datasette-write/README.md

 ```
 ## Usage

-Having installed the plugin, visit `/-/write` on your Datasette instance to submit SQL queries that will be executed against a write connection to the specified database.
+Having installed the plugin, visit `/db/-/write` on your Datasette instance to submit SQL queries that will be executed against a write connection to the specified database.

 By default only the `root` user can access the page - so you'll need to run Datasette with the `--root` option and click on the link shown in the terminal to sign in and access the page.

 The `datasette-write` permission governs access.
 You can use permission plugins such as [datasette-permissions-sql](https://github.com/simonw/datasette-permissions-sql) to grant additional access to the write interface.

 Pass `?sql=...` in the query string to pre-populate the SQL editor with a query.
-Pass `?database=...` to specify a database to run the query against.

 ## Parameterized queries